BravishkaSkytano/blog/source/about.md

 date: 2022-05-04 21:21:29
 ---

+{% note info %}

+## About the blog name

+The name un-Graphophobia comes from the word graphophobia, which means the "fear of writing."
+I couldn't find a word that meant the oppsite of graphophobia, so I just added the prefix "un-" which means "not" or "opposite."
+{% endnote %}

+## Summary

 ![gravatar](https://www.gravatar.com/avatar/8305681be23372ec3c774233546f849f?s=300)

 I'm a twenty-year-old,  homeschooled, Christian student who is struggling to stay motivated and finish things.
 I love Jesus, pretty much any yarn crafts (crochet, knitting, macrame, been there done that), reading, writing, music, horses, developing websites (new at that), FOSS, and anything Linux (I'm not a complete tech geek but I definitely see myself getting there 😊).
 I'm very social, which isn't a very good thing since I trust people too easily 😉, but I'm getting better.
 I open my mouth a lot before thinking, but as I said, I'm getting better.
 I procrastinate way too much but prayerfully I will learn some self-control and apply it everywhere in my life (starting with my mouth😋).

 I love to read and write fiction stories in my spare time.
 Most of my inspiration is God-given, I'm not sure how else to explain it.
 I have been writing since I was in my mid-teens (not so long ago), however, I have just recently become more dedicated to writing and publishing my work.
 I am very social and very fond of feedback, so please do leave comments on any of my posts.

+## My Writing Career

 I began writing when I was thirteen years old.
 It was nothing fancy, just little things here and there.
 Then I began to try and write fiction like the many books I fell in love with.
 I wasn’t a bad writer, but I wasn’t very good either.
 I remember when I wrote {% post_link today 'my first poem' %}, it was simple and cute.
 My cousin had shared with me some of her poetry and that’s when I discovered that not all poetry rhymed.
 She introduced me to free-form poetry and I decided to try it out the next day.
 In three days I had written two poems that I was very proud of and others praised me for.
 It was a great feeling and it gave me the confidence that I was creative and I could write when I was passionate about something.
 After that, I started trying to write fiction as well as poetry and it worked out quite nicely.
 There were hiccups and times where I felt like a total failure who couldn’t write one good book without abandoning the project out of frustration.
 I just hadn’t found my real passion yet and I was tired of trying to figure out how to portray characters' lives on paper when I couldn’t even figure out my own.
 My mother told me I should start writing a diary and I couldn’t even do that.
 It was frustrating.